Mobile phone recycling: Value of recycling

 Mobile phones have value well after their intended use.
 Yet the value of these phones to recyclers is marginal and relies on high volume to become profitable.
 The economic value of recycled cell phones is split into two categories; refurbished units that are resold to end users and phones that have no value to retail consumers that are recycled for their precious metals.

 The University of California Santa Barbara published a study in 2010 on the subject called, "Economics of Cell Phone Reuse and Recycling" that states the value of reused and recycled cell phones.
 In 2006, according to the study the average cost for U.S. cell phone refurbishers ReCellular, PaceButler and RMS was $2.10 while the average revenue from said phones was $17.
 Of the two recycling methods, refurbishment of cell phones is significantly more profitable than recycling the internal parts.

 The study also describes the value of all precious metals inside of cell phones as well as the cost of extracting said metals.
 The average cost in 2006 to extract the precious metals for the U.S. cell phone recycling company ECS Refining was $0.18 while the average revenue from the recycled metals was $0.75.
 With a profit margin significantly smaller than refurbished units, this method of gaining economic value from the recycling of cell phones is significantly more volume dependent.
 The most valuable precious metal in cell phones is Gold which is used in the unit's microprocessor.
 This precious metals percentage of the total mass of phones has constantly decreased over time.
 From 1992 to 2006, gold as a percentage of total mass of cell phones dropped from 0.06% to 0.03%.
 There is a significant amount of volume in the U.S. market with Americans in 2009 throwing away on average 350,000 cell phones a day but with thinning margins, volume starts to become irrelevant.

-Therefore, the economic incentive for recycling the precious metals in cell phones is decreasing in the United States as manufacturers look for more cost effective ways to produce cell phones.
-Refurbishing and reselling cell phones continues to be the most economically viable option for recycling this form of e-waste.
-Furthermore, among consumers, refurbished cell phones are becoming more popular as a cheaper alternative to new smartphones.
-Environmentally, a refurbished smartphone has a significantly smaller carbon footprint while also eliminating the need for extracting raw materials, saving 261.3 kg of raw materials per mobile phone.